-As incredibly durable and stain-resistant as Swiss Krono USA Designer Floor Planks are, accidents do happen.
+As incredibly durable and stain-resistant as Swiss Krono floors are, accidents do happen.
 So we recommend that you have handy a laminate-floor repair kit that includes three must-haves: towels, laminate-floor cleaner and micro-fiber mop, and laminate floor repair kit for dents and scratches.

 Let’s explore the accidents you might encounter and how our laminate-floor repair kit recommendations can save the day.

 Problem: Liquid or water spills on laminate floors